Amarachi32/Elastic/README.md

 * **Data**:Elastic Collection

-**NOTE**:We have used the power of **expando Object  and dynamic keyword** in C# to make our code more flexible and easier to read than using reflection.
+**NOTE**:We have used the power of **expando Object  and dynamic keyword** in C# to make our code more flexible and easier to retrieve values dynamically than using reflection.